Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 When training the models, data is divided in 3 folders, namely "train" for ML training epochs, "valid" for ML validation epochs, and "test" for testing and evaluation.
 Each of these folders, at the same time, contains subfolders for each of the possible classes identified: Background (no welding present), Bad Welding, Crack, Excess Reinforcement, Good Welding, Porosity, and Splatters.

 The Weld Quality Inspection dataset does not contain "background" images (which may help improve our model learning performance).
-So I curated a set of random unrelated images for the initial dataset from public sources.
+So I curated a set of random unrelated images for the initial dataset from public sources (included in the `initial.zip` file).

 ## Modeling
-The two processes that communicate with the cloud deployment are developed inside the `modeling` folder: **Dataset Collection** and **Model Training**, with the following structure:
+The two processes that communicate with the cloud deployment are developed inside the `modeling` folder: **Dataset Collection** process and **Model Training** process, with the following structure:

 ```
 modeling/